RambabuMS/RambabuMS/README.md

 - 💬 Ask me about self-help fitness and coding
 - 📫 How to reach me: raambabu96@gmail.com
 - 😄 Pronouns: **He/Him**
+- ⚡ Fun facts: .You know you're a programmer when you spend a day to find the problem, and then fix it with one line of code.
-- ⚡ Fact: ...Be cool Accept as it is in life
+- ...Be cool Accept everything as it is in life chill in it!!!

 ## ⚡ Things I code with